The-Sycorax/DenaroWalletClient/README.md

 ### Wallet Decryption with Filtering:
 #### Overview:
 - *To exclude specific addresses from the filtered results a hyphen `-` can be added before the specified address.*
+- *One or more addresses can be specified.*
 - *Addresses will only be filtered if they are apart of the wallet that is being decrypted.*
-- *One or more addresses can be specified.*
 - *If one or more fields are not specified then all fields are included in the filtered results (id, mnemonic, private_key, public_key, and address).*
-- *When it comes to filtering wallet entries, there is no difference if the `-filter` argument is used instead of the `filter` positional argument en vice versa.
+- *When it comes to filtering wallet entries, there is no difference if the `-filter` option is used over of the `filter` positional argument et vice versa.
 The results will be always be the same.*
 - *Various filtering combinations can be used (See Filter Examples)*

 #### Filter Examples: